 As we all know, York is a beautiful place.
-What you might not know, though, is that the University of York is even more gorgeous, especially the Computer Science department.
+What you might not know, though, is that the University of York is even more gorgeous, especially the Computer Science buildings.
 As someone who is waiting to come over here and join the fun, there are many things you can look forward to about studying Computer Science at York.
 In this blog I will share just a few of these with you:

 The Computer Science building and its facilities

 The Computer Science building is a place dedicated entirely to – you’ve guessed it – Computer Science students.
-The massive advantage this gives us over other departments is that building can accommodate as many practical learning facilities as possible.
+The massive advantage this gives us is that building can accommodate as many practical learning facilities as possible.
 Thanks to this the building has two large software and hardware labs inside.

 In the hardware lab you can find all kinds of components and circuit boards to support you through your journey learning about systems and devices.
 The software labs have top-spec computers with all the software you need.
 What is even better is that the software labs are open 24 hours a day meaning you can work any time you want, no limits.
 There is also a social space called The Pod where we students can meet up to discuss projects or catch up with friends.